 Everyone makes mistakes; we are all human.
 Recognize what you did wrong, and learn from that mistake.
 Don’t let it become a source of internal hatred.
 Let go of all regrets and leave the past in the past.

 Accept yourself exactly as you are.
 Recognize your beauty for what it is, not in the context of comparing it to others.
 So many of us are chasing after unattainable beauty standards thanks to our constant exposure to media, models and photoshopped photography.
 Realize that most of the time what you see in magazines is unattainable and a lot of the times, not even real.
 “To rely so heavily on appearance is to set you up for a fall, after all, the image is transient, and it’s also subjective.
 It creates an insecure existence where you’re not only liven a life based on fluctuating value of what you can attain through validation, but you’re also debasing your substance by neglecting what makes you, you – your values and you live your life.
 Instead, your identity is your appearance” – Natalie Lue from Baggage Reclaim.

 4. Practice Affirmations

-When I first read about how affirmations can really make a difference to the way you perceive and talk to yourself, I honestly thought it was bullshit.
+When I first read about how affirmations can make a difference to the way you perceive and talk to yourself, I honestly thought it was bullshit.
 Regardless, I started to say then to myself while staring at myself in a mirror.
-I really recommend trying it as it honestly feels really, really good.
+I recommend trying it as it honestly feels good.
 The more you practice affirmations, the more you start to believe them.
 Something about telling yourself you are a beautiful person while looking yourself directly in the eye is powerful.